November 25th, 2020¶

 July 28th, 2020¶

-You can now enforce a cluster-wise setting which mandates all containers running using the Run:AI CLI to run as non root.
+You can now enforce a cluster-wise setting that mandates all containers running using the Run:AI CLI to run as non root.
 For further information, see Enforce non-root Containers

 July 21th, 2020¶